What Is Keyword Mapping?

 Finalizing Your Keyword List Per URL

-One major thing to note is that you’ll want your keyword list per page to be similar to each other.
-Each page has a purpose and that means each page has a target keyword, not multiple keywords that mean different things.
+One major thing to note is that you’ll want your keyword lists per page to be similar to each other.
+Each page has a purpose, and that means each page has a target keyword, not multiple keywords that mean different things.

 Here is a keyword list example that is too spread out.
 These keywords are too different to target one page.
 Some of these keywords could be their page focusing on a specific type of SEO Service.